Work for Us

 You help us with our ambition and we’ll help you achieve yours

-Harnessing ambition, investment, commitment and the contribution of our people, our vision is to be the UK’s best integrated care provider by 2020.
+Harnessing ambition, investment, commitment and the contribution of our people, our vision is to be the UK’s best integrated care provider.
 We’re already on our way to achieving this.
 We’ve trebled our training budget, enhanced the way we recognise our people and are constructing career pathway frameworks.
 Our people have names, they have voices, they have a family here.
 As we create greater levels of service integration, we know where we’re going and we know we won’t get there alone.
 That’s why we want you to join us.

 Bring your dedication and determination here, and you’ll be surprised by just how great your career can be.
 We like to think we offer you the best of both worlds.
 We’re a welcoming and friendly place that’s devoted to our community.
 But our plans and ideas for the future – yours and ours – are huge.